1p Mobile offers flexible Pay As You Go costing 1p/minute, 1p/text and 1p/MB, with 4G coverage from EE.

-There’s no need to pay a regular monthly fee for the service, but you’ll need to top-up your SIM card at least once every 120 days.
-1pMobile has an optional auto top-up feature which will add credit to your account every time your balance drops below £2 or if 120 days have passed since your last top-up.
+There’s no need to pay a regular monthly fee for the service, but you’ll need to top-up your SIM card with at least £10 of credit every 120 days.
+1pMobile has an optional auto top-up feature which will add credit to your account every time your balance drops below £2 or if when 120 days have passed since your last top-up.

 For smartphone owners who regularly use the internet on their handset, 1p Mobile offers a range of Data Boost bundles.
 These are 30-day packages, that are purchased from your credit, giving you a data allowance at up to 75% off the normal 1p/MB rate.

 You can buy a Data Boost at any time using your Pay As You Go credit.
-However, it’s worth noting that unused data from the Boost will expire after 30 days.
-Therefore, light users who don’t need very much data may still be better off paying the normal 1p/MB rate instead of buying a Boost.
+However, any unused data remaining from the Boost will expire after 30 days.
+For this reason, light users who don’t need very much data may still be better off paying the normal 1p/MB rate.